-Guest Post By: Heidi Rose Watters
+Guest Post and Photos By: Heidi Rose Watters

 A few wiggly tadpoles around the abundant egg masses delighted at our work party with the King Conservation District.
 The flooded beds at their Wetland Plant Nursery Cooperative are always popular for investigation in between bursts of potting, mixing soil, watering and snacking.